Sustainability

 Implementation of human rights due diligence process

-In fiscal year 2023, the Takara Group continued its existing initiatives that fall under the human rights due diligence process.
-Under the Sustainability Promotion Committee, supervised by the Board of Directors, a cross-functional working team addressed issues in each process of human rights due diligence.
+In fiscal year 2024, we continued to implement initiatives that have already been put into action within the Takara Group as part of human rights due diligence process.
+Under the leadership of the crossorganizational working team, we addressed issues in each process of human rights due diligence.

 Human rights due diligence process based on Guiding Principles Business and Human Rights